TryoSag/chronicle-next/README.md

 ## This app
   It's an old project (about 2 years) to have notes from a D&D campaign by small editable text cards.
-  I stared in React + Redux but now I'm going to migrate it to Next and try and update all the logic I did at the time implementing the improvements of React and Next
+  I stared in React + Redux but now I'm going to migrate it to NextJS and try and update all the logic I did at the time implementing the improvements of React and NextJS.
+  I'm going to try a full new stack NextJS with React, Prisma (ORM) and PostgreSQL.
+Documentation guide me.

   https://www.youtube.com/watch?v=vnZXe2NZjC0